amu-cai/geval/README.md

     0.2939

-In general, LIUM is worse than UEdin, but were there any utterance for which UEdin is worse than LIUM?
+In general, LIUM is much worse than UEdin, but were there any utterance for which UEdin is worse than LIUM?
 You could use `--diff` option to find this:

     geval --metric GLEU --precision 4 --tokenizer 13a \